MhtChawla/react-native-onboarding-template/README.md

     <img src="https://github.com/MhtChawla/glimpse-of-mywork/blob/main/react-native-onboarding-template/Demo.gif" width="350" />
 </div>

 Default values to `props` are given in `<OnboardingScreen />` (as seen in example above) though you can change yours whichever you wish to, see props at bottom of page.
-Also if you wish to use the same Font as of (my example above), you can download the fonts from <a href=''>here</a> & provide to `headfontFamily, subheadfontFamily & fontFamily` respectively.
+Also if you wish to use the same Font as of (my example above), you can download the fonts from <a href='https://github.com/MhtChawla/react-native-onboarding-template/tree/master/fonts'>here</a> & provide to `headfontFamily, subheadfontFamily & fontFamily` respectively.

 # Installation

-1. `npm i react-native-onboarding-template` </br>
+1. `npm i react-native-onboarding-template` <br>
-   or </br>
+   or <br>
    `yarn add react-native-onboarding-template`

 2. `cd ios && pod install`